-The Headstand is an advanced pose and it nourishes the Crown chakra by drawing blood to the head which carries prana (energy) to the 7th spiritual centre.
+The Headstand is an advanced pose and it nourishes the crown chakra by drawing blood to the head which carries prana (energy) to the 7th spiritual centre.

-Whenever you can, practice this pose outside, lying on the grass where your body can absorb the pulsed energies of the Earth.
-Use a blanked instead of the yoga mat, because the material of your mat might block the bio energies of the Earth.
+Whenever you can, practice this pose outside, lying on the grass where your body can absorb the pulsed energies of the earth.
+Use a blanket instead of the yoga mat, because the material of your mat might block the bio energies of the earth.

-Sitting Crown chakra yoga poses are the gateway to higher consciousness.
+Sitting crown chakra yoga poses are the gateway to higher consciousness.
 It is through meditation that much transformation occurs.

 Half Lotus is easier that Full Lotus and offers the almost the same stability for meditation.
 Sitting on a mat or a cushion, place one foot on the opposite thigh and the other foot on the floor beneath the opposite thigh.

-Both your knees need to be on the floor, otherwise your spine will be out of balance (see picture to the right - left knee is off the floor - should be on the floor).
+Both your knees need to be on the floor, otherwise your spine will be out of balance (see picture to the left - left knee is off the floor - should be on the floor).

 If you can't manage both knees on the floor, then you might want to practice Burmese position where you place both feet on the floor, one in front of the other.